claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Image, CloudInit, HostGroup, vSphere and image provisioning.md

 ```

-# Check vm nic in vSphere if they are connected after changing the mac_address.
+<i> Check vm nic in vSphere if they are connected after changing the mac_address. </i>

 # Autosign Puppet Signing Requests -- Only GUI